yuanmohe/SafeGraph_comsumption_diversity/Readme.md

 `selected_cbg_stats.csv`
 - relevant census data for the selected CBGs: income, income margine of error, proportion of bachelor or higher degree, weighted years of education, median age, proportion of male, proportion of white.

+`covisit_edgelist.csv`
+- a edgelist of co-visits between brands, where each row contains a brand, a co-visited brand, and the proportion of visits to the first brand that also visited the second brand in the same month.

 `yelp_labelled.csv`
 - 924 brands and their labelled yelp price levels, combining data from Yelp Open Dataset and manual labelling.